University Jobs in South Korea: Want One?

 40. Get Proof of Employment from Previous Jobs-There is an official document in Korea that employers are required to give you by law.
 Make sure you get this because universities will probably ask for it.

 41. NEVER Burn Bridges-Hate you hagwon and can’t wait to get out there?
 Can’t stand your co-teacher?
 Do all you can to leave on a positive note because any potential employer will likely phone them to get a reference.
+There are not actually that many teaching positions for foreign teachers in Korea and it seems like everyone knows everyone.

 42. Make a Detailed Lesson Plan-Not all jobs will ask for one, but some do.
 If they don’t, you could bring it to your interview for some extra brownie points.